-The proposed project development objective is: to improve the fiscal sustainability and service delivery of State-Owned Enterprises (SOEs) and enhance private sector opportunities in the economy.
+The project development objective is to enhance private participation in State-Owned Enterprises and competitiveness of small and medium enterprises.
 The project components include: (1) Accelerating SOE Reforms; (2) Fostering SME Competitiveness; and (3) Project Management.
-The project will be designed in close coordination with the International Finance Corporation (IFC) and other development partners who have ongoing or possible future support to SOE reforms.
-Component 1: Accelerating SOE Reforms - Sub-component 1.1: Increasing private participation in ownership of select SOEs The sub-component will finance technical assistance activities such as the following: support to a few SOEs to develop policies and identify specific private participation opportunities; support to on-board transaction advisors to help manage the private participation process; and undertaking necessary technical evaluations / due diligence (environmental, social, legal, technical) of specific nominated SOEs to complement and support the work of transaction advisors.
-A communications program will be supported; this would involve the development of a communications plan, active consultation with stakeholders, preparation of supporting materials, and establishment of a digital presence. - Sub-component 1.2: Improving SOE regulations and governance at the program and corporate level This sub-component will finance technical assistance efforts to strengthen activities such as the design and implementation of SOE laws and regulations and guidelines pertaining to, inter alia, establishment, scope, Jan 25, 2023 Page 3 of 14
+Component 1: Accelerating SOE Reforms (US\$7.0 million) • Component 1.1: Increasing private participation in ownership of select SOEs - This Component will finance technical assistance activities such as the following: (i) support to a few SOEs to develop policies and business plans, identify specific private participation opportunities, publication in the Official Gazette, and listing on the stock exchange; (ii) support to on-board transaction advisors (including financial advisors) to advise on the private participation process; and (iii) assist in undertaking necessary technical evaluations and due diligence (environmental, social, legal, technical) of specific nominated SOEs to complement and support the work of the transaction advisors.
+To complement these activities, a communications program will be supported: this will involve the development of an Mar 03, 2023 Page 3 of 14